Homotopy groups of cubical sets: Introduction

-\textbf{Acknowledgements.} We thank Karol Szumi{\l}o for numerous helpful conversations.
+\textbf{Acknowledgements.} We thank Karol Szumi{\l}o for numerous helpful conversations, Denis-Charles Cisinski for catching a mistake in an earlier draft of this paper, and the anonymous referee for many helpful comments that helped improve the presentation of these results.
 During the work on this paper, the first author was partially supported by the NSERC Undergraduate Student Research Award, and the second author was partially supported by the NSERC Discovery Grant.
 We thank NSERC for this support.